 For my cutting board design I wanted to have full sized walnut pieces with stripes of accent wood on one side.
 For small strips, use a bandsaw or table saw to cut the scraps downs.
 I went with 2 small strips of maple and 3 strips of mahogany.

-Do another rough layout of the cutting board see the design start coming together.
+Do another rough layout of the cutting board to see the design start coming together.
 My cherry pieces were still too wide, but I’d address that later.

 Flat and smooth gluing surfaces are a must for good cutting boards.
 Run each piece through the planer on both glue faces until they are smooth.
 I ran the cherry through several more times to thin it out.
 Yeah, that’s the ticket!